All You Need to Know About Fund Accounting for Nonprofits

 Fund accounting is a method of accounting that allows a nonprofit to separately follow multiple activities within the organization.
-It can also be used to refine the monitoring of your organization, as well as ensure complete transparency in the use of certain sources against your nonprofit budget.
+It can also be used to refine the monitoring of your organization, as well as ensure complete transparency in the use of certain sources against your budget.

 When you receive revenue, whether it be through donations, grants, state aid, or other sources, you want to be able to demonstrate not only profitability but also accountability.
 Each activity followed, also known as a fund, will have its own set of accounts that are self-balancing (assets, liabilities, revenue, expense, and fund balances or net assets).

 For example, let’s say that your nonprofit is set up to help communities in need.
 You have just received a grant that has been earmarked to fund scholarships for a group of children in India who have been orphaned due to a natural disaster.

 In order to adhere to the proper nonprofit cash handling procedures, you take this cash and deposit it into your company account.
 This is where your fund accounting will kick in.
 If it is properly set up, this amount becomes a separate entity within the larger scope of your organization.
 This fund will have its own set of assets, liabilities, income, equity, and expense balances.
 Still a part of the greater whole, it retains its own accounting.

 For a quick rundown of nonprofit accounting terms, a fund is essentially any area of your organization where activity must be accounted for separately.
 It becomes like a mini-organization with its own independent accounting system.
 Yet in the end, all of the funds accounting will be consolidated into the overall accounting of the nonprofit.
 It is a system within a system.

 What is a fund, you ask?
 Emily is thinking the same thing!

 Here is a comparison of general accounting vs fund accounting: